-The Board has approved the Supermajority Amendment subject to of its adoption by our stockholders, and has approved the submission of the Amended Bylaws to our stockholders for their adoption.
+The Board has approved the Supermajority Amendment subject to its adoption by our stockholders, and has approved the submission of the Amended Bylaws to our stockholders for their adoption.

-If our stockholders approve this Proposal: (i) we will file the Amended Certificate including the Supermajority Amendment with the Secretary of State of the State of Delaware as soon as practicable following the 2021 Annual Meeting, at which time the Amended Certificate will become effective, and (ii) the Amended Bylaws will be adopted by our stockholders and become immediately effective.
-In addition, if our stockholders also approve Proposal Two relating to an amendment of our certificate of incorporation to reduce the terms of our directors from three years to two years, the Amended Certificate we file will also include such amendment.
-Finally, if our stockholders approve either or both of this Proposal and Proposal Two, the Amended Certificate we file will also incorporate a prior certificate of amendment, effective February 1, 2017, to our certificate of incorporation to reflect the change of our corporate name from "Tesla Motors, Inc." to "Tesla, Inc.," which did not and does not require adoption by our stockholders.
-See "Proposal 2 - Tesla Proposal for Adoption of Amendments to Certificate of Incorporation to Reduce Director Terms to Two Years" above for more information.
+If our stockholders approve this Proposal: (i) we will file the Amended Certificate including the Supermajority Amendment with the Secretary of State of the State of Delaware as soon as practicable following the 2022 Annual Meeting, at which time the Amended Certificate will become effective, and (ii) the Amended Bylaws will be adopted by our stockholders and become immediately effective.
+In addition, if our stockholders also approve Proposal Two relating to an amendment of our certificate of incorporation to reduce the terms of our directors from three years to two years and Proposal Four relating to an amendment of our certification of incorporation to increase the number of authorized shares of common stock by 4,000,000,000 shares, the Amended Certificate we file will also include such amendments.
+Finally, if our stockholders approve any or all of this Proposal, Proposal Two and Proposal Four, the Amended Certificate we file will also incorporate a prior certificate of amendment, effective February 1, 2017, to our certificate of incorporation to reflect the change of our corporate name from "Tesla Motors, Inc." to "Tesla, Inc.," which did not and does not require adoption by our stockholders.
+See "Proposal Two-Tesla Proposal for Adoption of Amendments to Certificate of Incorporation to Reduce Director Terms to Two Years" above and "Proposal Four-Tesla Proposal for Adoption of Amendments to Certificate of Incorporation to Increase the Number of Authorized Shares of Common Stock" for more information.